Batalin-Vilkovisky formalism in perturbative algebraic quantum field theory: BV formalism and renormalization

-Therefore the solution $W_1$ to (\ref{firstorder}) is given by the cohomology of $s$ on the space of actions.
+Therefore the solution $W_1$ to (\ref{firstorder}) is governed by the cohomology of $s$ on the space of actions.
 To understand better this cohomological problem, recall that the action is an equivalence class of Lagrangians and these are in turn characterized by maps from $\D(M)$ to $\fA_\loc(M)$.
 Therefore calculating the cohomology of $s$ on the space of actions effectively amounts to calculate the cohomology of $s$ modulo $d$ on the space of local forms (polynomials of fields and their derivatives).
 Results in this direction were obtained in \cite{BBH,BarHenn,HennBar}.
-If the cohomology of $s$ turns out to be trivial, the existence of $W_1$ is guaranteed and we can insert it back to the equation (\ref{W}) and calculate the higher order terms.
-In this way we can reduce the construction of $W$ to a strictly cohomological problem.
-Finding a solution $W$ of the {\qme} provides us with a map $S_1\mapsto W$.
-From the properties of $W$ it follows that there exists an element $Z$ of the renormalization group such that $Z(S_1)=W$, so we can write the {\qme} in the form:
+If the cohomology of $s$ turns out to be trivial, the existence of $W_1$ is guaranteed and we can insert it back to the equation (\ref{W}), which is now satisfied in the first order in $\hbar$.
+Next, we calculate the higher order terms and proceed inductively.
+To perform the induction step we assume that the {\qme} is fulfilled up to the order $n$.
+The consistency condition in the n-th order reads: